BA Modern Languages and International Relations

 Learn from internationally recognised researchers whose wide-ranging expertise includes migration, literature, history, cinema, linguistics, publishing, and translation.
-98% of our research overall is classed as world leading (Research Excellence Framework 2014 - Modern Languages and Linguistics).
+100% of our research is of international standing (Research Excellence Framework 2021, combining 4*, 3* and 2* submissions – Modern Languages and Linguistics).

 Choose to study one of our four core languages:

 These languages are offered at beginner’s, intermediate or advanced level, depending on your experience.

 Our flexible, supportive teaching style will enable you to become confident and highly skilled in your chosen core language.
 You will master the fundamentals of the language – both written and spoken – graduating with near-native command.